 b.
 Require, by contract, that service providers review GVSU’s Program and report any Red Flags to the Program Administrator or GVSU employee with primary oversight of the service provider relationship

 The Committee will periodically review and update this Program to reflect changes in risks to students and soundness of GVSU’s policies, procedures, protocols and practices from identity theft.
 In doing so, the Committee will consider GVSU’s experience with identity theft situations, changes in identity theft methods, changes in identity theft detection and prevention methods, and changes in GVSU's business arrangements with other entities.
 After considering these factors, the Program Administrator will determine whether changes to the Program, including the listing of Red Flags, are warranted.
-If warranted, the Committee will update the Program, subject to approval by the President’s Cabinet.
+If warranted, the Committee will update the Program, subject to approval by the Senior Leadership Team.

 Account- a continuing relationship established by a person with a financial institution or creditor to obtain a product or service for personal, family, household or business purpose.

 a. an extension of credit, such as the purchase of property or services involving a deferred payment; and